Deforestation in the Philippines primarily began in the 1960s and has since destroyed nearly 90% of the forest, displacing rural community members.

 How we started

-With the support of local communities and the government, we established our first planting sites in 2021 in remote areas of the southern regions.
+With the support of local communities and the government, we established our first sites in 2021 in remote areas of the southern regions.
 Our team worked through fully-remote training, communication barriers, and travel restrictions to safely establish sites in Kibuwa and Canitoan.
-Despite these unforeseen roadblocks, our team is working closely with the Filipino community to begin producing, planting, and protecting millions of trees.
+Despite these unforeseen roadblocks, our team is working closely with the Filipino community to restore their local environment.

 - Preserving the local forest and montane rainforest on indigenous land